-The intent of Congress in providing an exception to the cost limits to compensate providers for the additional costs associated with the provision of atypical services was to ensure that providers would be reimbursed their full costs for providing those additional services and that patients not covered by Medicare would not be unfairly burdened with subsidizing the cost of the care of Medicare patients.
+The intent of Congress in providing an exception to the cost limits to compensate providers for the additional costs associated with the circumstances noted above was to ensure that providers would be reimbursed their full reasonable costs for services rendered and that patients not covered by Medicare would not be unfairly burdened with subsidizing the cost of the care of Medicare patients.
 42 U.S.C. \$1395yy(a); 42 U.S.C. \$1395x(v)(1)(A).